Foreign Trade of Brazil

 - Expansion and Diversification of Brazilian trade.

-- Regional Organizations.
+- Regional Organisations.

 - Brazil's international trade relations as a member of the MERCOSUR.